syncfusion-content/javascript-docs/js/PivotChart/Relational-Getting-Started.md

 ## Creating a simple application with PivotChart and Relational datasource (Server Mode)

-This section covers the information required to create a simple PivotChart bound with Relational datasource from server-side.
+This section covers the information required to create a simple pivot chart bound with [`Relational`](/api/js/ejpivotchart#members:analysismode) datasource from [`server-side`](/api/js/ejpivotchart#members:operationalmode).

-N>The illustration is done by creating a simple Web Application through Visual Studio IDE since PivotChart in ServerMode requires .NET dependency.
-The Web Application would contain a HTML page and a service which transfers data to server-side, processes and returns back the data to client-side for control rendering.
+N>The illustration is done by creating a simple Web Application through Visual Studio IDE since pivot chart in ServerMode requires .NET dependency.
+The Web Application would contain a HTML page and a service which transfers data to [`server-side`](/api/js/ejpivotchart#members:operationalmode), processes and returns back the data to [`client-side`](/api/js/ejpivotchart#members:operationalmode) for control rendering.
 The service utilized for communication could be either a WebAPI Controller Class or a WCF Service based on user requirement.
 We have illustrated both for user convenience.

 ### Project Initialization